swannodette/baduk/_posts/2016-01-08-hello-baduk.markdown

 Learning Go feels much more like learning a new language than learning a game.
 If you want to pick up a new language you have to practice a little bit each day.
-Probably more than anything else Go is about reading, the ability to visualize lines of play without actually placing stones on the board.
+Probably more than anything else Go is about *reading*, that is, the ability to visualize lines of play without actually placing stones on the board.

 You'll probably find Graded Go Problems for Beginners Volumes 1 & 2